Nationwide Home Insurance Discounts

 For landlords and hosts: if you rent the property long-term, ask about a landlord form with loss of rents coverage; for short-term hosting, confirm endorsements and liability scope.
 Bundle these with your personal auto for additional credits.

-Close common gaps: standard policies exclude flood and often limit sewer/sump backup, ordinance or law upgrades, and equipment breakdown.
-If you’ve modernized your roof/HVAC or added smart sensors, ask underwriting whether those updates qualify for credits and consider endorsements.
-For real-world costs, review claims basics and documentation tips in our guide to filing a Nationwide claim, and compare bundle pricing alongside auto here: home + auto with Nationwide.
+Close common gaps: Standard policies exclude flood and often limit sewer/sump backup, ordinance-or-law upgrades, and equipment breakdown.
+If you’ve modernized your roof or HVAC, added smart leak sensors, or upgraded wiring/plumbing, ask underwriting whether those updates qualify for credits—and consider endorsements that actually match your home’s risk profile.
+For pricing context, compare bundle costs and see how one renewal date and one bill can change your total premium with a home + auto policy with Nationwide.

 Quick table: homeowner discount checklist